nmquijada/ChroQueTas/README.md

 > Instructions belonging to v0.5.0.
 For older versions please check the [releases page](https://github.com/nmquijada/ChroQueTas/releases)

-ChroQueTas only requires a fungal genome to work (to be specified with `-g/--genome`), the scheme that belongs to the species of the genome to be investigated (`-s/--scheme`) and the desired output directory name (`-o/--output`, ChroQueTas will create the output and will generate all the files there, as explained [here](#id5)).
+ChroQueTas only requires a fungal genome to work (to be specified with `-g/--genome`) and to enable few mandatory options, that include the path to the database (`-f/--fungamr`), the scheme that belongs to the species of the genome to be investigated (`-s/--scheme`) and the desired output directory name (`-o/--output`, ChroQueTas will create the output and will generate all the files there, as explained [here](#id5))

-You can list the schemes available by typing: `ChroQueTas.sh --list_schemes`

 ```
 OBLIGATORY OPTIONS: